Distilling Specialized Orders for Visual Generation: Perspective and Motivations

 \subsection{Joint and Conditional chain Equivalence}

-Let a sequence $\mathbf{x}=[x_0,x_1,...,x_N]$ be an i.i.d sampled datapoint from $\mathcal{X}$.
-In generative modeling, the fundamental objective is to learn the underlying data distribution $p(\mathbf{x})$, which captures the structure and variability of the data.
-By learning this distribution, the model can generate new, realistic samples that maintain the structure and characteristics of the true data distribution.
+Let a sequence $\mathbf{x} = [x_1, x_2, \ldots, x_N]$ be an i.i.d.\ sample of discrete tokens.
+In generative modeling, the fundamental objective is to learn the underlying data distribution $p(\mathbf{x})$, which encodes the structure and variability of the data.
+Once this distribution is learned, the model can generate new, realistic samples that preserve the essential characteristics of the true data.

-To facilitate tractable likelihood computation and to ease the training process \cite{chen2018pixelsnail}, we decompose the joint distribution into a product of conditional probabilities:

-This conditional chain can be learned with an AR model whose parameters $\theta$ can be estimated using Maximum Likelihood Estimation (MLE).
-For AR models, training is conducted by minimizing the next-token prediction objective with cross-entropy loss:

-Suppose the AR model perfectly estimates the joint probability distribution, then the joint probability is strictly equivalent to the chain of conditional probabilities, and the factorization order inconsequential.
-However, a crucial point that has sometimes been overlooked is that \emph{here, the joint probability is not given; it is precisely what we need to learn}.
-In this context, the order in which we learn to generate the data has a strong correlation with sampling efficiency, i.e., the data needed to reach a certain generation quality.

-Therefore, an essential factor in optimizing a given model $p_\theta$ is the order in which the sequence elements are arranged during the learning process.
-The choice of ordering can significantly impact the model’s ability to capture underlying patterns and dependencies effectively.
-To present it formally, we denote a unique permutation order through the variable $l$, where $l$ is a permutation sequence belonging to the set of all permutations of the length-$N$ index sequence [1, 2, ..., $N$].
-The autoregressive next-token prediction loss can then be reformulated as:

-Additionally, $l_i$ and $\mathbf{l}_{<i}$ respectively denote the $i$-th element and the first $i-1$ elements of the permuted sequence.